Michael Jennings (rugby league): 2019

 Jennings started the 2019 season as one of Parramatta's first choice centres despite his drop in form during the 2018 season.
 Jennings scored 2 tries for Parramatta in Round 1 as they defeated Penrith 20-12 although Jennings was sin binned for a high tackle on Isaah Yeo.
-In Round 4, Jennings scored 2 tries including the match winner as Parramatta defeated Cronulla 24-12.
-In Round 6, Jennings scored his third brace of the season as he scored 2 tries in Parramatta's 51-6 victory over Wests Tigers in the opening game at the new Western Sydney Stadium.
+In Round 4, Jennings scored 2 tries including the match winner as Parramatta defeated Cronulla 24–12.
+In Round 6, Jennings scored his third brace of the season as he scored 2 tries in Parramatta's 51–6 victory over Wests Tigers in the opening game at the new Western Sydney Stadium.

-In Round 14 against Brisbane, Jennings scored a try as Parramatta won the match 38-10 at Western Sydney Stadium.
+In Round 14 against Brisbane, Jennings scored a try as Parramatta won the match 38–10 at Western Sydney Stadium.

 At the end of the 2019 regular season, Parramatta finished 5th on the table and qualified for the finals.
-In the elimination final against Brisbane, Jennings scored a try as Parramatta won the match 58-0 at the new Western Sydney Stadium.
-The victory was the biggest finals win in history, eclipsing Newtown's 55-7 win over St George in 1944.
+In the elimination final against Brisbane, Jennings scored a try as Parramatta won the match 58–0 at the new Western Sydney Stadium.
+The victory was the biggest finals win in history, eclipsing Newtown's 55–7 win over St George in 1944.
 The match was also Parramatta's biggest win over Brisbane and Brisbane's worst ever loss since entering the competition in 1988.

 On 6 December, Jennings signed a two-year contract extension to remain at Parramatta until the end of 2021.

 2020

-In round 10 of the 2020 NRL season, Jennings scored two tries as Parramatta lost the match 22-18 against Manly-Warringah at Brookvale Oval.
+In round 10 of the 2020 NRL season, Jennings scored two tries as Parramatta lost the match 22–18 against Manly-Warringah at Brookvale Oval.
 With the two tries Jennings scored, it moved him into the top ten highest try scorers list in the competition's history.
 On 24 July, Jennings extended his contract with Parramatta until 2022.

-On October 9, Jennings was provisionally suspended from playing after testing positive to LGD-4033 (Ligandrol) and its metabolite Di-hydroxy-LGD-4033, and also Ibutamoren and its metabolites Desbenzyl Ibutamoren and OH Ibutamoren.
+On October 9, Jennings was provisionally suspended from playing after testing positive to LGD-4033 (Ligandrol) - A drug similar in its chemical structure to anabolic steroids - And its metabolite Di-hydroxy-LGD-4033, and also Ibutamoren - A human growth hormone - And its metabolites Desbenzyl Ibutamoren and OH Ibutamoren.
 Each of those substances is prohibited by the World Anti-Doping agency and the NRL's anti-doping policy.

 Jennings was suspended on the same day Parramatta were due to play against the South Sydney Rabbitohs in the 2020 elimination final.